jtoiv1234/python-windows/README.md

 # python-windows
-Python module to control window objects
+Python module for controlling window objects on Windows OS.